 Research at the Beckman Institute is categorized into three broad themes to provide faculty with a loose organizational framework.
 The Beckman Institute’s interdisciplinary approach allows areas of study to overlap within and across these research themes.
-The themes are Biological Intelligence, Human-Computer Intelligent Interaction, Integrative Imaging, and Molecular and Electronic Nanostructures.
+The themes are Integrative Imaging, Intelligent Systems, and Molecular Science and Engineering.

 The Integrative Imaging research theme is dedicated to bringing together

 ideas, modalities, and people in imaging to foster the interdisciplinary discovery

 of fundamental principles in imaging science, new enabling technologies for the

 next generation of imaging instruments, and novel techniques for basic and translational

 research.
 The Integrative Imaging research theme includes an interdisciplinary group of faculty